-French name for one of red wine grapes (dark grapes) produced, pale red and one Rose similar wine.
-This literally means "gray wine", although this is not necessarily color.
-He does not go through any maceration but actually becomes like one White wine vinified.
-If necessary, the must is only stored for a short time on the mash and is then deducted.
+French term for one made from red wine grapes (dark grapes), pale red and one Rose similar wine.
+This literally means "gray wine", although this is not necessarily to be understood in terms of color.
+It doesn't go through maceration, but actually becomes like a White wine vinified.
+If necessary, the must is only stored on the mash for a short time and is then removed.
 At the champagne this procedure is called Blanc de noirs designated.
-The wine is a French specialty in Lorraine (Côtes de Toul) and the wines of the regional IGP Val de Loire, Besides, this wine style is also in Morocco popular, where he mostly made the red wine grapes Cinsault, Grenache Noir ( Garnacha Tinta ) and Cabernet Sauvignon is pressed.
+The wine is a French specialty in Lorraine (Côtes de Toul) and wines from the regional IGP Val de Loire, In addition, this wine style is also in Morocco popular where he mostly made from the red wine grapes Cinsault, Grenache Noir ( Garnacha Tinta ) and Cabernet Sauvignon is pressed.

-A Vin gris corresponds in terms of manufacturing process in about the wine types Pressed DC (Austria), Kretzer (South-Tirol), Süßdruck (Switzerland) and Weißherbst (Germany).
-An even lighter version of Vin gris is Gris de gris which, however, like red white wine grapes Pinot Gris will be produced.
+A vin gris corresponds roughly to the type of wine in terms of production process Pressed DC (Austria), Kretzer (South-Tirol), Süßdruck (Switzerland) and Weißherbst (Germany).
+An even brighter version of the Vin gris is Gris de gris which is made of red white wine grapes like Pinot gris will be produced.

-Complete listings of the numerous vinification measures and cellar techniques, as well as the various wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,